-I cam in fer."-Brooklyn Life.
+Naturalist--"And now, how shall we prove that man is the superior creature?"
+Pupil-"By asking him."-Cleveland Plain Dealer.
+Barber-"How would you like your hair cut, sir?"
+Uncle Hayseed-"Fust rate, young man; fact is, that's what I cum in fer."-Brooklyn Life.
 It doesn't make much difference to barbers how hard times are.
 Even in the best of times they have to scrape for a living.-Philadelphia Record.

-Ob, weedman, spare that tree, I pray you let it stand, A refuge it may be When the buildog is at hand, Atlanta Journal.
+Ob, woodman, spare that tree, I pray you let it stand, A refuge it may be When the buildog is at hand.
+Atlanta Journal.
 She-"What a foolish reason!
 So she wouldn't marry you on account of your family?"
-He-"No; and I only had a wife and one child"-Pick Me vulgar t' wear di'mon's, but I notice that them that has 'em wears 'em, '-Buffaio Express.
-Young Men (at restaurant) -- "Hear, you, we wanted these oysters cooked.
+He-"No; and I only had a wife and one child"-Pick Me Mrs. Flatte-"Maria says she can cook."
+Mr. Flatte-"Oh, that girl would say that she could read a Chinese laundry-ticket."-Kate Field's Wash-Student-"I tell you frankly that I shall not be able to pay for the suit till next year.
+When will you have it ready?"
+"Tailor-"Next year."-Flicgende Blaetter.
+"Yer kin talk," said a philosopher of the East Side, "bout it's bein' vulgar t' wear di'mon's, but I notice that them that has 'em wears 'em.
+Young Men (at restaurant)-"Hear, ou, we wanted these oysters cooked.
 Waiter-"Den vot for you keep cry rah! rah! all der dime?
-How vos dot?"

-Mrs. Flatte-"Maria says she can cook."
-Mr. Flatte-"Oh, that girl would say that she could read a Chinese laundry-ticket."-Kate Field's Washington

-Student-"I tell you frankly that I shall not be able to pay for the suit till next year.
-When will you have it ready?"
-"Tailor-"Next year."-Fliegende Blaetter.
-"Yer kin talk," said a philosopher of the East Side, "'bout it's bein'

--Cleveland Plain Dealer.
+How vos dot?" -Cleveland Plain Dealer.
 Griggs-"Why, don't you ever have any trouble whatever in meeting your bills?"
 Spriggs-"Trouble?
 Not a bit of it.
-I meet 'em ev rywhere I -Somerville Journal.
+I meet 'em everywhere I -- Somerville Journal.
 New Yorker-"You don't see any grass in our streets, anyway."
-She (from Philadelphia)--"No-o.
+She (from Philadelphia)-"No-o.
 Must be the climate.
 The soil is certainly rich enough."-Brooklyn Life.
 "I was careless this morning at church and put a dollar in the box when I intended to give only a dime."
-"A case of contributory negligence, so to speak."
-Detroit Tribune.
+"A case of contributory negligence, so to speak."-Detroit Tribune.
 Good Samaritan-"Don't you know better than to drive that poor horse up hill so fast?"
-O'Connor ...
-"Up hill, is it?
-Oh, begorra! the nag's blind and he can't see it!"-Life's Calendar.

-He dropped a carridge in the slot

-And then he sough the lair

-Of forest game, and soon he got

-A fat and july bear.

-Detroit Pree Press,

-"I think a love of football must be inherent in the Pigskin family."
-'What makes you think so?" whenever little Jemmie wants to play the game, his mother kicks."-New York Press.
+O'Connor-"Up hill, is it?
+Ob, begorra! the nag's blind and he can't see it!"-Life's Calendar.
+He dropped a cartridge in the slot And then he sought the lair Of forest game, and soon he got A fat and juley bear.
+Detroit Free Press, "I think a love of football must be inherent in the Pigskin family."
+"What makes you think so?"
+"Why, whenever little Jemmie wants to play the game, his mother kicks."
+New York Press.

-During the siege of Paris & French lady, driven by hunger to cat her put dog, exclaimed when she had finished her mest: "Poor Fiffine! how pleased she would have been to guaw her own bones!"-Le Papillop.

-Mamma-'Robbie, your face doesn't look any cleaner than when I sent you to wash it.
-Did you use the soap?
-Robbie- "Yes, and it made the dandtest soap bubbles you ever saw blowed. -- Inter Occan.

-The Right Rev. Mr. Cassock --- 1 greatly fear, my dear madam, that your husband is destined to reap a harvest of tures."
-Mrs. Swiftly Gay-"Indeed, I fear so, Bishop; he has here on one for the last three days," -Harlem Life.
+During the siege of Paris a French lady, driven by hunger to cat her pet dog, exclaimed when she had finished her meal: "Poor Fifine! how pleased she would have been to gnaw her own bones!"-Le Papillon.
+Mamma-''Robbie, your face doesn't look any cleaner than when I sent you to wash it.
+Did you use the soap?"
+Robbie-"Yes, and it made the dandiest soap bubbles you ever saw blowed."-Inter Ocean.
+The Right Rev. Mr. Cassock-"I greatly fear, my dear madam, that your bushand is destined to reap a harvest of tares."
+Mrs. Swiftly Gay-"Indeed, I fear so, Bishop; he has been on one for the last three days," p.
+Harlem Life.